 Unfortunately, most men do not seek the help they need because they are so used to ignoring their feelings that they ultimately fail to recognize the symptoms.

 If you get a proper diagnosis, you can get the help you need.
 There are many thing you can do to overcome depression once you recognize it as such.
+In the meanwhile you can help yourself to naturally treat depression, simultaneously to the professional help.

 1. Acquire adequate amount of sleep